threefoldfoundation/threefold_data/content/blog/why_we_do_what_we_do/why_we_do_what_we_do.md

 ---
 id: why
-title: Why we do what we do
+title: Why We Do What We Do
 tags: [why,threefold_farming]
 category: [farming,twin,aci,foundation]
 image: ./why_we_do.png